The picture above is of me between the Single Cone peak and the Double Cone peak of the Remarkables Range that I had spent most of a day climbing.

 As we reached the end of the Mataketake Range, civilisation!
 A rough bush track led us to the (for us, unexpected) village of Haast.
 From there a road of sorts wandered by the Haast River, and crossed the Southern Alps (Kā Tiritiri o te Moana) through Haast Pass.
 Breasting the pass through the deep snow, we had a magnificent view of Mt Cook and its glaciers, anticipating a later spectacular climb.

-On the seventh or eighth day we reached Lake Wanaka, and finally the township of Wanaka.
+On the seventh or eighth day we reached Lake Wanaka.
+We skirted it's eastern edge, and crossed 'the neck' to reach beautiful Lake Hawea.
+We skirted it's eastern shore, then crossed the Hawea flat to reach the township of Wanaka on Lake Wanaka.
 A magnificent tramp - from coastal temperate rain forests, up into snowy alps, then down to the near-desert of the central plains.

 The reason you can no longer experience this as we did is that just three years later the NZ government starting building a road the whole way from Fox to Wanaka, and named this new highway the Haast highway.
 You can travel the whole distance in two and a half hours - but may miss some of the magic.